The dynamical degree of billiards in an algebraic curve: Introduction

-Theorem \ref{thm_main} and Theorem \ref{thm_main_sc} hold as well for Glutsyuk's complex billiards with domain $C \times \PP^1$.
-However, in our view, the double cover $C \times D$ is more natural.
-On $C \times D$, the definitions of the secant and reflection correspondences (that is, intersecting a line with a curve and reflecting it across the tangent) become almost symmetric.
-This lends an interesting near-duality to most of our definitions and proofs.
+where $\PP^1$ is naturally the projectivized tangent space $\PP(T_0\A^2)$ of $\A^2$ at the origin.
+In contrast, our space of directions $D$ is naturally the compactification of the conic in $T_0 \A^2$ consisting of tangent vectors $(q_0, q_1)$ such that $q_0^2 + q_1^2 = 1$.
+While $D$ and $\PP^1$ are abstractly isomorphic, the correspondences $b$ and $b_{\Glu}$ are not conjugate.
+Rather, there is a $2$-to-$1$ semiconjugacy from $b$ to $b_{\Glu}$ defined by sending a unit tangent vector to its projective class; see Proposition \ref{prop_b_basic}.

-Further, real billiards is the prototypical example of a symplectomorphism, that is, a mapping that preserves a nondegenerate alternating $2$-form $\omega$.
-Billiards on the domain $C \times \PP^1$ admits no such invariant form.
-Working with the phase space $C \times D$ allows us to generalize the existence of an invariant $2$-form $\omega$ to algebraic billiards.
+By the theory of relative dynamical degrees \cite{MR4048444}, Theorem \ref{thm_main} holds verbatim for $b_{\Glu}$.
+The singularity confinement property is also preserved by finite semiconjugacy, so Theorem \ref{thm_main_sc} holds for $b_{\Glu}$ as well.
+However, $b_{\Glu}$ admits no invariant $2$-form (Remark \ref{rem_no_invt_form_on_CP1}).
+This was our original motivation for introducing algebraic billiards as a correspondence on $C \times D$.

-\begin{thm} Let $C_0$ be an algebraic billiard curve (Definition \ref{def_b}).
-Then $b$ possesses an invariant rational $2$-form $\omega$, possibly with zeros and poles, defined by pulling back the canonical symplectic form $\omega$ on the cotangent bundle $T^* \A^2$ via the rational map $C \times D \dashrightarrow T^* \A^2$. \end{thm}
+It turns out that $C \times D$ has another advantage, which is that the definitions of the secant and reflection correspondences (that is, intersecting a line with a curve and reflecting it across the tangent) become almost symmetric.
+This lends an interesting near-duality to most of our definitions and proofs. \end{remark}

-\begin{question} There are many more questions to ask about algebraic billiards. \begin{enumerate} \item Is the dynamical degree bound of Theorem \ref{thm_main} sharp? \item How does Theorem \ref{thm_main} change for special families of curves, such as reducible curves and singular curves? \item Are there any real billiard tables such that the topological entropy over $\R$ and $\C$ agree?
-There are similarities between our results and those for dynamics on Markoff surfaces, particularly the existence of an invariant $2$-form and a nice model for studying dynamics \cite{MR2553877}.
+\begin{question} We pose some questions for future research. \begin{enumerate} \item Is the dynamical degree bound of Theorem \ref{thm_main} sharp? \item How does Theorem \ref{thm_main} change for special families of curves, such as reducible curves and singular curves? \item Are there any real billiard tables such that the topological entropy over $\R$ and $\C$ agree?
+There are similarities between our results and those for dynamics on Markoff surfaces, particularly the existence of an invariant $2$-form and a nice model \cite{MR2553877}.
 On the other hand, the real orbit is just one branch of exponentially many of the complex orbit, so it would be surprising indeed if the two entropies ever agree. \item Algebraically stable models for maps with invariant $2$-forms were studied by Diller-Lin \cite{MR3451389}.
 Can their results be adapted to correspondences such as billiards? \end{enumerate} \end{question}